 “Another option to help pets through scary times, such as a fireworks display, is to dress them in a compressive vest or shirt that applies constant pressure, which mimics swaddling and promotes a calming sense in the animal,” she said.

 Outdoor games and gatherings hosted on Independence Day can provide wonderful enrichment for your pet.
-Although pet owners should remain vigilant and keep an eye out for any dangers this holiday brings, it is a wonderful opportunity to celebrate our nation and freedoms with friends and family, person, and pet.
+Although pet owners should remain vigilant and keep an eye out for any dangers the Fourth of July brings, it is a wonderful opportunity to safely celebrate our nation and freedoms with friends and family, person, and pet.

 Pet Talk is a service of the College of Veterinary Medicine & Biomedical Sciences, Texas A&M University.
 Stories can be viewed on the web at vetmed.tamu.edu/news/pet-talk.
 Suggestions for future topics may be directed to email@example.com.